7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Opening hours

-Sat: 11:00 – 14:45, 18:00 – 22:00
+Sat dinner 18:00 – 22:00

-Sun: 10:30 – 14:45, 18:00 – 22:00
+Sun dinner 18:00 – 22:00

-• Highlights
+Highlights

-• Perfect Peking duck: Peking duck is more than just a dish, it is a gastronomic experience that starts from the roasting of a whole duck to crisp, fatty perfection until it is served and sliced right at the patron’s table.
+• Unbeatable Peking duck: Peking duck is more than just a dish, it is a gastronomic experience that starts from the roasting of a whole duck to crisp, fatty perfection until it is served and sliced right at the patron’s table.

 • Special set menu for large groups: A Chinese restaurant is an easy choice for celebrations because a set menu is almost always offered.
-Imperial Treasure has an assortment of set menus that celebrate its bestsellers: yang chow four treasures, Peking duck, and homemade pastries.
+Imperial Treasure has an assortment of set menus that celebrate its bestsellers: Yang Chow Four Treasures, Peking Duck, and homemade pastries.

 • Vegetarian set menu: A vegetarian set menu that does not revolve around tofu is great news to the health-conscious.
-Imperial Treasure’s vegetarian set menu showcases cleverly-crafted veggie-centric dishes such as stewed vermicelli with shredded carrot and stewed beancurd skin with mushroom.
+Imperial Treasure’s vegetarian set menu showcases cleverly crafted veggie-centric dishes such as stewed vermicelli with shredded carrot and stewed beancurd skin with mushroom.

 MENU: Imperial Treasure may not have a voluminous menu as those found in typical Chinese restaurants but the brilliance of each dish more than makes up for the short stack of choices.
-Aside from its world-class Peking duck, the menu is a collection of exquisite appetizers, crustaceans, soup, vegetables, roasts and barbecue, meat, seafood, and dessert.
+Aside from its world-class Peking duck, the menu is a collection of exquisite appetizers, crustaceans, soup, vegetables, roasts, barbecue, meat, seafood, and dessert.

 MUST-TRIES: